Police Officers Put Their Lives On The Line. We Help After A Serious Injury.

 - Rehabilitation costs to cover rehab that can help a person be physically ready for work

 - Occupational training that can help the injured train in a new area in order to return to work

-The benefits can be long-term or temporary based off of the severity of the injury and the projected time needed off work.
+The benefits can be long-term or temporary based on the severity of the injury and the projected time needed off work.
 Sometimes injuries are so serious that an officer is never able to return to work.
 Such can be the case when the officer becomes paralyzed due to a spinal injury.

 Helping Police Officers With PTSD

-Common symptoms of PTSD include flashbacks or intrusive thoughts, irritability, depression, panic attacks, and inability to concentrate or handle everyday stress.
+Common symptoms of PTSD include flashbacks or intrusive thoughts, irritability, depression, panic attacks and inability to concentrate or handle everyday stress.
 This is a serious condition that can be successfully treated so that an officer can get back to leading a normal life.

 The following are classified as traumatic events:

 - Repeated or extreme exposure to one or more traumatic events while on the job

 If you are suffering from PTSD because of any of the above, an experienced St. Paul workers’ comp attorney can help you with your claim so that you can have the time and treatment you need to successfully recover and get back to work.

 Give Us A Call.
 See How We Can Help.